bloxstreet/support/docs/lr+-information/staff-promotions.md

 | Executive Assistant: 1 month |
 | Store Executive: 3 months |

+Players who claim ranks through the points system do not face a cooldown period if they choose to earn their next rank through points.
+However, Store Managers and HRs who choose not to acquire their ranks through points will be subject to cooldowns.
+Store Managers can ping or DM an HR to check their cooldown.
+HRs can ping a Group Administrator or Group Director.
 Working at the store while on cooldown will increase an individual's chances of a promotion.

 ### <font color="#C21807">Points</font>

 Players have the opportunity to rank up by earning points, which can be used to claim a higher rank through the 'Shop' GUI.
 Photoshopping evidence or engaging in point cheating is strictly prohibited and will be met with severe consequences.
+Point cheating includes actions such as using alternate accounts or enlisting friends to remove items from shelves, allowing the staff member to restock them shortly afterward.
 The specific amount of points required to claim each rank can be found in the list provided below.

 | Points |
 |:----------|